 Lots of new creativity

 As mentioned, when the works enter the public domain anyone can use, modify and distribute them for free.
 This is why the public domain plays an important role: and this is why copyright laws give authors essential rights to produce and disseminate works only for a limited period of time.
 When these rights expire, authors can use past works to create new ones.
-Adapting books into movies, or turning songs into plays.
-This process of "legal reconstruction" is a wonderful opportunity to exercise creativity.
+Adapting books into films, or turning songs into plays.
+This “legal reconstruction” process is a wonderful opportunity to exercise creativity.
 It's a bit like giving new life to these same works.

 - Men without women, by Ernest Hemingway;